-Purpose: Convening a network of leaders, sharing state to state best practices, and accelerating the national discussion on foster care and postsecondary educational attainment policy and practice.
+Convening a network of leaders, sharing state-to-state best practices, and accelerating the national discussion on foster care and postsecondary educational attainment policy and practice.

-Membership: Participating organizations, groups, individual leaders who serve as the backbone support (i.e. coordinating body) for a collaborative/statewide/regional effort to increase equity in postsecondary education attainment for students who have experience in foster care.
+Participating organizations, groups, and individual leaders who serve as the backbone support to increase equity in postsecondary educational attainment for students who have experience in foster care.